How Subfloors Affect Your Hardwood Flooring

 A concrete moisture test is equally crucial to concrete subfloors.
 The water content in concrete migrates from the bottom of a slab to the surface, where it evaporates according to changes in relative humidity (RH).
 The internal moisture must be allowed to dry appropriately, based on the flooring and adhesive being used on the job.
 The internal moisture is key because once the finished floor product is installed, the moisture equilibrates and the surface moisture will eventually change.
 If the internal moisture is not appropriately dry, it may cause problems with the adhesives and flooring products.

-Many builders mistakenly believe that surface moisture content levels reflect those of the whole slab.
+Many builders mistakenly believe that surface MC levels reflect those of the whole slab.
 It is essential to verify internal slab moisture levels.
-A concrete moisture meter works for surface-level MC assessment only, but to see further into the slab, relative humidity (RH) testing is required.
+A concrete moisture meter works for surface-level MC assessment only, but to see further into the slab, RH testing is required.